Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Tangent E tale Morphisms

 is a weak pullback with each map $T^kf$ monic for all $k \in \N$.
 But then since $T^{m+1}f$ is monic, any diagram of the form

 has $\varphi = \psi$ by virtue of $T^{m+1}f$ monic.
 Thus

 is a weak pullback which is a prepullback and hence a pullback.
 Applying $T^m$ to the naturality diagram at $p$ thus is a pullback for all $m \in \N$.
-But arguing this for $m = 0$ gives that the naturality square for $p$ at $f$ is a pullback which is preserved by $T^m$ for all $m \in \N$ and hence that $f$ is a monic $T$-{\'e}tale morphism. \end{proof}
+But arguing this for $m = 0$ gives that the naturality square for $p$ at $f$ is a $T$-pullback and hence that $f$ is a monic $T$-{\'e}tale morphism. \end{proof}

-\begin{corollary} In a tangent category $(\Cscr,\Tbb)$, let $f:X \to Y$ and $g:Y \to Z$ be monic $T$-{\'e}tale morphisms and assume that we have a pullback square
+\begin{corollary} In a tangent category $\Cscr$, let $f:X \to Y$ and $g:Y \to Z$ be monic $T$-{\'e}tale morphisms and assume that we have a pullback square